Ya-Qin Zhang

 Ya-Qin Zhang (張亞勤 (张亚勤, Zhāng Yàqín); born in 1966) is a Chinese-American scientist, technologist and business executive.
 He is currently a Chair Professor at Tsinghua University and the founding Dean of the Tsinghua institute for AI Industry Research (AIR).

 Zhang was President of Baidu Inc. (NASDAQ:BIDU) from September 2014 to October 2019.
 He was previously a key executive of Microsoft for 16 years, including Corporate Vice President for mobile and embedded Products in Redmond, Washington, managing director of Microsoft Research Asia, and Chairman of Microsoft China.

 Early life and education

-Zhang was born in Taiyuan, Shanxi, in January 1966, and is married with two children.
+Zhang was born in Taiyuan, Shanxi, in 1966, and is married with two children.

 At age 12, Zhang was admitted to the University of Science and Technology of China, then the youngest college student in the country.
 He earned a PhD in Electrical Engineering from George Washington University, had executive trainings at Harvard University, and was awarded an honorary Doctorate from Univ. of Surrey.